nickcoutsos/keymap-layout-tools/kicad-to-layout/README.md

 use when designing keyboards.
 This script is a good way to get started with some layout data, but expect to manually tweak the results afterwards.

-## Known issues
+## Limitations

-- Rotation is complicated in a number of ways
+**Rotation**

+These are complicated enough already, but in this case there's more because the rotation origin in Kicad is expressed as the key center (or the switch, anyway) while compatibility with QMK/KLE layouts means origins should default to the key's top-left corner.

+Worse still, Kicad doesn't appear to have a concept of "grouping" transforms (or if it does, it doesn't seem to be used).
+This means that each key in a thumb cluster or splayed column is individually positioned and rotated about its own rotation origin.
+This is an opportunity for numerical inaccuracies to build up and cause keys to appear misaligned.
+The simple solution is to store more significant digits at the cost of readability.

+**Sizing**

-- Key sizing is not currently takend into consideration
+Key sizing is not currently takend into consideration.
+PCBs represent switches rather than keycaps so those dimensions aren't factored in like rotations are.

+*Some* PCBs may imply a key size used for a given switch but this isn't any kind of well-defined rule and would probably need to support a variety of patterns.
+For now this will have to be corrected after import (do keep in mind the origin issue noted above).

+**Ordering**

-- Switch modules are often defined in arbitrary order which means this may not produce a layout that you can just use with `keymap-editor` or `keymap-drawer`
+Switch modules are often defined in arbitrary order which means this may not produce a layout that you can just use with `keymap-editor` or `keymap-drawer`.

-- Much more, this is a very basic implementation right now.
+I'd love to automate fixes for this but different layouts -- particularly those with extreme column stagger or inconsistent numbers of keys per-column -- can make this impossible.
+For now the best option is to use the helper web app with the new _Re-order_ feature to map each key to the appropriate row and column.

 [crides]:https://github.com/crides